gear-foundation/academy/docs/11-escrow-testing/testing.md

 hide_table_of_contents: true
 ---

-Finally, you can learn how to write tests for a smart contract program using the Rust programming language and the `gtest` library.
-Specifically, this lesson through how to test an escrow smart contract program by initializing the contract, depositing funds from the buyer's account, and checking for correct contract execution and failure cases.
+You can now learn to write tests for a smart contract program using the Rust programming language and the `gtest` library.
+This lesson guides you through testing an escrow smart contract program.
+It covers initializing the contract, depositing funds from the buyer's account and checking for accurate contract execution and failure cases.

-Let’s test our method.
-We’ll first create the `tests` directory and `escrow_test.rs` file:
+Let's test our method.
+We'll first create the `tests` directory and `escrow_test.rs` file:

 ```bash
 mkdir tests